Kashif04/hello-world/README.md

 # hello-world

-this is a test to to learn github repo
+Kash,
+ This is a good way to learn Github just create new repos and add branches to your master and commit on any chanfes that are needed. works great lets see what happens when you for get to pull request before branching.